Contact Us

 The EB-5 Visa Program is intended for foreigners looking to invest in a business in the USA and obtain residency.

 Requirements.
-To participate in the program, applicants must be over 18 years old, have no criminal record and be able to prove the legality of their income.
+To join the program, applicants must be over 18 years old, have no criminal record and be able to prove the legality of their income.

-The program implies investing in a business in the USA and creating at least 10 jobs for locals.
+The program implies investing in a business in the USA and creating jobs for locals.
 The investment can be made independently or in cooperation with a Regional Center.

 The minimal amount of the investment depends on the region where the investment-receiving business is located:

-• $800,000 if the investment is made into a Targeted Employment Area project located in a rural or high-unemployment area;
+$800,000 if the investment is made into a target employment area project located in a rural or high-unemployment area;

 Aside from the investment itself, applicants also pay $80,000+ in fees and purchase health insurance.